 Object: Audio file

 Bit Rate: 356kbs

 (jury selected; 1 of 18 international artists selected from 100 submissions)

 Part of the Venice Art Biennale

 My work at event website

-Listening opportunities are often site specific.
-Curated by Blauer Hase and Giulia Morucchio, Helicotrema borrows the format of the film festival, replacing the film screening with a program of listening sessions.
+Helicotrema is curated by Blauer Hase and Giulia Morucchio.
 Blauer Hase is an art collective founded in Venice in 2007 by Mario Ciaramitaro, Riccardo Giacconi, and Giulia Marzin, Daniele Zoico with the aim of proposing experimental forms of cultural production and experience.

 Helicotrema moves from the observation that, in the field of contemporary art and—to some extent—of contemporary theatre, the last decade has witnessed a gradual comeback of interest in the forms of audio plays, audio dramas, audio documentaries and various kinds of timeline-based formats based only on an acoustic component.

 Such formats share numerous features with classical radio plays, such as: the audience is expected to listen to the whole piece (differently from a gallery-specific sound installation); a precise common gathering for the audience is established (as it happens in film screenings); the piece involves, often, both spoken language and musical or sound elements; the piece presents a (be it fictional or documentary) timeline.